blockchainbusiness/contruction-security/project-overview.md

 Essentially we will be recieving inputs from the SPV, Contractor and Offtakers (governement or end buyer) These inputs will be the loan agreement, security agreement and direct agreements (2).
-As the security trustee we will be responsible for securing the ownership of the entire project, a very big responisibility.
+As the security trustee we will be responsible for securing the ownership of the entire project, a very big responisibility (in a real world scenario).

 Useful links: